 Juan has served the Greater Cincinnati area as a funeral professional for twenty years.
 He grew up in North College Hill and was a member of St. Margaret Mary parish, where he also attended primary school.
 He then transferred to and graduated from St. Xavier High School.
 Juan relocated to Northern Kentucky to pursue his studies at Thomas More College before completing his degree at Cincinnati College of Mortuary Science.
 He and his wife currently reside in Erlanger.

-Terry is a native of Cincinnati and now lives in Oxford.
+Terry is a native and resident of the west side of Cincinnati.
 She graduated from Seton High School and she attended Northern Kentucky University.
-She's been in the funeral industry for over twenty years and joined the Oxford funeral home in 2010.
-She enjoys managing the details of the office and working with the families.
+She's been in the funeral industry for over twenty years and joined the Oxford funeral home in 2010 and now serves the corporate office.
+She enjoys managing administrative details and working with the families.

 "During this time in their lives, they need to be able to work with compassionate, caring people - and that matters to me." ~Terry Roberts